racompton/tattle-tale/README.md

 # Tattle Tale
-A platform using the ELK stack to detect spoofed UDP DDoS amplification request traffic with netflow
+A platform using the ELK stack to detect spoofed DDoS amplification request traffic with netflow to help perform traceback.
+With Tattle Tale you can see which peers are sending you spoofed traffic and see which IPs in your network are receiving the most spoofed traffic.
+You can also use it to determine if any hosts in your network are generating spoofed DDoS amplification request traffic.

+Tattle Tale can scale horizontally to accomidate the largest networks in the world.
+This is accomplished by adding additonal hosts that have Filebeat and Logstash.

+Tattle Tale does not have very high requirements for disk storage or RAM (1TB/64GB should be fine) but Filebeat and Logstash are CPU hungry.

 ## Installation instructions
 Follow the install guide for installing Elasticsearch, Logstash, Kibana, and Filebeat.
 Instructions can be found here: https://www.elastic.co/guide/en/elastic-stack/current/installing-elastic-stack.html

 Install curator (also from Elastic).
-Instructions can be found here: https://www.elastic.co/guide/en/elasticsearch/client/curator/current/installation.html
+Curator will remove entries from the elasticsearch database based on various rules (i.e. they are older than X months) Instructions can be found here: https://www.elastic.co/guide/en/elasticsearch/client/curator/current/installation.html

 Clone this github repository `git clone https://github.com/racompton/tattle-tale/`